edubart/minicoro/README.md

 # Benchmarks

-The coroutine library was benchmark for x86_64 counting CPU cycles for context switch (triggered in resume or yield) and initialization.
+The coroutine library was benchmarked for x86_64 counting CPU cycles for context switch (triggered in resume or yield) and initialization.

 | Backend           | Context switch | Initialize   | Uninitialize |